Table of contents

 It was later determined that the branch.io setting for the website was not updated because it had to be done after the mobile application went live.
 Apparently, none of the team knew about this except the engineer working on the web.

-A possible reason as how to this could happen could be that was that the team did not have a focused discussion in terms of the end to end user registration workflow, and also failed to realise that interaction and data flow between parts of the system are most likely to cause problems.
+A possible reason as to how to this could happen could be that was that the team did not have a thorough understanding in terms of the end to end user registration workflow.

 Gaps between engineering and product team